10 min read

 The TAL/pri case shows that an 11-amino-acid translated product can have a developmental function.[1]
 The chignolin case shows that 10 amino acids can be enough for a designed beta-hairpin with protein-like folding behavior.[2]
 Those examples should not be generalized into a universal lower bound for all functions, because binding, signaling, folding, membrane insertion, and catalysis impose different physical requirements.

 Small proteins are also undercounted.
 The 2014 Annual Review of Biochemistry review emphasized that small proteins have traditionally been overlooked because annotation and biochemical detection methods often miss them.[6]
-A 2024 Nature Communications study expanded the scale dramatically by constructing a global microbiome catalog containing 964,970,496 smORFs, including 43,642,695 high-quality predictions.[8]
+A 2024 Nature Communications study expanded the protein-sequence scale dramatically by constructing a global microbiome catalog containing 964,970,496 smORFs, including 43,642,695 high-quality predictions.[8]

 Methodology